 “I’m tired of being BC’s poster child every single time they want to post something,” Hernandez told The Heights at the protest.

-Last fall, 4.5 percent of BC’s undergraduate students were Black, a number that has risen by a fifth of a percentage point since 2014, according to BC’s fact books.
-The percentage of Hispanic and Latino students was 3.2 percent, with a rise of one-tenth of a percentage point occurring in that time.
+In the fall of 2018, 4.5 percent of BC’s undergraduate students were Black, a number that has risen by a fifth of a percentage point since 2014, according to BC’s fact books.
+The percentage of Hispanic students was 12.4 percent, having risen from 11.3 percent in 2014.

 Jack McDevitt, director of Northeastern University’s Institute on Race and Justice, said that one of the biggest reasons that colleges tend to lack diversity in their student bodies is that many students of color come from under-resourced school systems that make it difficult for students to achieve their full potential.